Couples Counseling with Larry Schwab, M.F.T., L.M.F.T.

+Couples Counseling with Larry Schwab, M.F.T., L.M.F.T.**

+>

-Give support for your partner’s goals.
+> Give support for your partner’s goals.

-Consider Investing in a Long Session of Couples Counseling.
+> Consider Investing in a Long Session of Couples Counseling.

-Meet for a half-day or a full day.
+> Meet for a half-day or a full day.
 Dive in and focus on your relationship in a serious way.
 Learn more about how to change.
 Give your partnership the intense work it deserves.
 Appoiontments – Fridays or weekends – half day or full day.

-Mr. Schwab will help you take advantage of health insurance by issuing a receipt that can be used to make out-of-network claims
+> Mr. Schwab will help you take advantage of health insurance by issuing a receipt that can be used to make out-of-network claims

-Take the first step towards a better relationship.
+> Take the first step towards a better relationship.

-Larry Schwab sees clients at his offices in Media PA and Wilmington DE.
+> Larry Schwab sees clients at his office in Media PA.

-- His Media PA offices are conveniently located at:
+> - His Media PA offices are conveniently located at: